Group Decision Support System (GDSS)

 - Tools for Setting Priority: It includes a collection of techniques, such as simple voting, ranking in order and some weighted techniques that are used for voting and setting priorities in a group meeting.

-- Policy Formation Tool: It provides necessary support for converting the wordings of policy statements into an agreement.
+- Policy Formation Tool: It provides the necessary support for converting the wordings of policy statements into an agreement.